Notdbrand/Skyglow-Youtube-Upload-Notifications/README.md

 # Youtube notifications for skyglow notifications

+!!!
+May not work properly because I am still testing, it's just hard to test on real uploads due to their random nature.

 To add the channels you want to get notifications for you need to add the channel ids to the channel_ids list.

 Make sure that the notification data is being sent to the correct port that skyglow notifications is hosted on.